 MAMILLA MALL & THE OLD CITY’S CARDO: UPSCALE SHOPPING

 Moving away from the Ben Yehuda area, towards the Old City, you’ll find the incredibly classy Alrov Mamilla Avenue Mall, an architecturally statuesque outdoor shopping walkway.
 The avenue begins at the 5-star Mamilla Hotel and stretches all the way to the Old City’s Jaffa Gate entrance, and includes prestigious, international brands, namely Versace, H. Stern, Nike, and Gap, as well as high-end Judaica gifts.
 The upscale Mamilla Mall also displays artwork regularly, hosts live music in its amphitheater, and sponsors family-friendly activities, especially during holiday seasons.
-Check our events schedule for more info.

 During your Old City tours, you’ll find an exclusive shopping experience at the Cardo in the Jewish Quarter.
 The Cardo’s row of luxury shops are particularly suited to purchasing Jerusalem souvenirs, all with the unique backdrop of the Cardo’s ancient Roman columns and other archaeological remains.
 Thereby, the Cardo is a one-of-a-kind experience for any Jerusalem visitor, in that you can combine treading on history with shopping high-end.